machalvan/VAR/README.md

          Else, enter the following code block until variable is 0.
 -   CON: Branches the code reading to after the corresponding END command, if the variable does not equal 0.
          Else, enter the following code block once.
 -   END: End of code block.
-Branches the code reading back to the corresponding WHL command.
 -   INC: Increments a variable.
 -   DEC: Decrements a variable.